bitshares/stakeBTS/README.md

   - 2592000 blocks and 5184000 blocks, respectively
 - Amount of 10k, 20k, or 50k BTS
 - 15% penalty for early withdraw
-  - send 15% of your stake in a transfer with the "stop" memo
+  - send 1 BTS with the "stop" memo, you will have 15% deducted from your return
-  - if past staking period, send 1 BTS with the "stop" memo
+  - if past staking period, no fee deducted. send 1 BTS with "stop" memo

 ---

-## JSON Format
+## JSON Format for Transfer
 ```JSON
 {
   "type": "<LENGTH_OF_STAKE>"